 American cheese is processed cheese made from a blend of milk, milk fats and solids, with other fats and whey protein concentrate.
-At first it was made from a mixture of cheeses, more often than not Colby and Cheddar.
-Since blended cheeses are no longer used, it cannot be legally called “cheese” and has to be labelled as “processed cheese”, “cheese product“, etc. Sometimes, instead of the word cheese, it is called as "American slices" or "American singles".
+At first, it was made from a mixture of cheeses, more often than not Colby and Cheddar.
+Since blended cheeses are no longer used, it cannot be legally called “cheese” and has to be labelled as “processed cheese”, “cheese product“, etc. Sometimes, instead of the word cheese, it is called "American slices" or "American singles".
 Under the U.S. Code of Federal Regulations, American cheese is a type of pasteurised processed cheese.

 Depending on the percentage of cheese versus additives, the taste and texture of American cheese may vary.
 Also, the colour may change from orange, yellow to white as decided by the food manufacturer.

 Processed American cheese is sold in three varieties – individually wrapped cheese slices, small pre-sliced blocks and large blocks.
 Before cheese slices were invented, block American cheese was the only one available and hence is also considered "classic" or "traditional" American cheese.

 American cheese though criticized for its high fat and sodium content is still used in regular cooking as it melts well and contains a good amount of calcium and protein.